rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

     Tries to combat the issue that most Americans have trouble finding meaning in a naturalistic worldview.
     Also studies classical Chinese and Indian philosophy.
-    Free will is black hole in philosophy that other cultures avoid discussing.
+    Free will is a black hole in philosophy that other cultures avoid discussing.
     Also interested in *positive illusions* - are false beliefs always bad?

     Owen's books include